Chris Thile: Personal life

 In 2003, Thile married fashion designer Jesse Meighan.
 The couple divorced in 2004, after 18 months of marriage.

 Thile married actress Claire Coffee on December 23, 2013.
 Coffee and Thile have a son named Calvin Eugene Thile, born on May 15, 2015.

-Baseball Hall of Fame member Sam Thompson is Thile's great-great-great-great-uncle.

 History

 1981–2000: Early life and career

 Thile was born in Oceanside, California, in 1981.
 His earliest memories of music are listening to Stan Getz's recording of "The Girl from Ipanema" before he even turned one year old.
 When he was two, his family started going to That Pizza Place, where he listened to John Moore's band Bluegrass Etc. When Thile was four, his family moved to Idyllwild, California.

 Thile began playing the mandolin at the age of five, taking occasional lessons from John Moore.
 At age eight, Thile's family and the Watkins family formed Nickel Creek.
 The band performed at many California bluegrass festivals, and as a result Chris had to be home-schooled.
 At age twelve, he won the mandolin championship at the Walnut Valley Festival in Winfield, Kansas.

 That same year, 1993, Thile made a demo tape and sent it to the Sugar Hill and Rounder record labels.
 Both labels showed interest, but the Thiles went with Sugar Hill.
 The next year, Chris Thile released his first solo album, Leading Off, featuring mostly original compositions.

 In 1995, the Thile family moved to Murray, Kentucky, where Chris' father Scott Thile accepted a position at Murray State University as a musical instrument technician.
 In 1997, Chris released Stealing Second and Nickel Creek released Here to There.
 Chris went on to attend Murray State University for a few semesters, where he was a music major.
 In 2000, he went to Nashville to play mandolin on Dolly Parton's bluegrass/Appalachian folk album Little Sparrow.